Eternal973/mai22maitouch/README.md

 2.Edit GrooveMaster.ini, make sure DEV 1 and NO_SERIAL 0.
 3.Run mai22maitouch.py，it will start listening COM3 and COM13.
 4.Start your game, the TouchSensor check will be a GOOD=).
+You may put a # before all the "print()" to disable printing to console, which may optimize speed and latency.
 # How it works
 Ref:[Sucareto/Mai2Touch-GitHub](https://github.com/Sucareto/Mai2Touch/blob/main/Mai2Touch/README.md)
 Ref:[The MaiMai Touchscreen-bsnk.me](https://sega.bsnk.me/maimai/touch/#packet-format)